 Here are 10 tips I found very useful in my experience to make my life photograph more personal.
 I don’t presume they’re 100% success guaranteed golden rules, I don’t presume they’re The Truth Revealed, they’re only my experience.
 But this could give you some ideas about how to create a signature style in your life photography:

 The most interesting and beautiful subjects of the world have been photographed billions of times, so most of their photographs are boring.
-While…he most interesting photographs in the world are taken in outwardly ordinary places, where the eye of the photographer has been able to tell an engaging, fresh and original story.
+While…the most interesting photographs in the world are taken in outwardly ordinary places, where the eye of the photographer has been able to tell an engaging, fresh and original story.

 - Don’t try to make good photographs.
 Just enjoy your life and bring your camera always with you.
-Let yourself be inspired by your own life, rather than being looking for “the best photograph”.
+Let yourself be inspired by your own life, rather than look for “the best photograph”.
 A good photograph without a story is like a beautiful pizza box without a pizza inside: bothersome.
 Life is what puts beautiful stories inside your photographs.

 - Include yourself in the photographs.
 This is a good way to make them personal.
-I learned to put myself in my pictures when I looked the first time at Vivian Maier’s photographs.
+I learned to put myself in my pictures when I looked for the first time at Vivian Maier’s photographs.
 Nobody can act the part of yourself, only you can do it.
-So guest starring your photographs is a perfect way to get a very personal style in the photograph and gives the nice sensation you were there, close to the subject and living that moment.
+So guest-starring your photographs is a perfect way to get a very personal style in the photograph and gives the nice sensation you were there, close to the subject and living that moment.
 Far from being just an Instagram selfie, portraiting myself in my pictures has been the best way to honor the main protagonist of my life: me.

 - Break the rules.
 I’m not a big fan of rules.
 To tell the true story: I HATE rules.
 But -I don’t know why- when I started photography I was pretty much involved in studying rules.
 The thirds rule.
 The exposition rules.
 The “right focal length for the subject rule“.
-Probably I was looking for confirmations and certainties.
+Probably I was looking for confirmation and certainties.
 Bullshits.
-Break all the rules my friend.
+Break all the rules, my friend.
 I am grateful to myself for having broken all the rules I learned.
 Breaking the rules (ok, better if you know them, but don’t be slave to the rules: they will help you when you need them, but they’re nothing more than hints) will make you different from all the teacher’s pets out there: most of them (the rules slaves) will take beautiful images (each one identical to the others).
 But almost none of them will ever tell anything interesting or personal in a true photograph.
-So get ready to take portraits with an ultra wide-angle lens or to shot a picture of your bedroom with a tele lens.
+So get ready to take portraits with an ultra-wide-angle lens or to shot a picture of your bedroom with a tele-lens.

 - Don’t look at your photographs immediately after you took them.
 If possible, disable the preview of the just taken photograph from your camera LCD.
 I’m not asking you to wait for years: just a week, give it a try.
 This helped me a lot.
-First because it helped me in emotional detaching from the shot (so, when I edit the photographs, I almost-actually look at them and I’m not in a “what a beautiful moment I was living” mood).
+First, because it helped me in emotional detaching from the shot (so, when I edit the photographs, I almost-actually look at them and I’m not in a “what a beautiful moment I was living” mood).
 Second: it helped me focus on the process of taking photographs instead of being focused on choosing the right image or seeing if everything was right.
 Shoot.
 And check after a week.
 This will bring us directly to the next point: